January: Cervical Cancer Month

 Current cervical cancer screening protocols typically include a cervical cytology (Pap Test), human papillomavirus (HPV) testing, and a visual inspection with acetic acid (VIA) or a combination of them for more accuracy.

 – Get informed.
 Find out the facts about cervical cancer and the human papillomavirus (HPV) that causes it.
-Help educate other women in your life too.
+By extension, help educate other women in your life too.

 – Get screened.
 Cervical cancer screening typically starts when the woman starts sexual activity and is repeated periodically.